Our association

 AGROVOC

 AGROVOC is a multilingual thesaurus covering all areas of interest to the Food and Agriculture Organization of the United Nations (FAO).
-The vocabulary currently consists of over 36,000 concepts with more than 700,000 terms translated in 35 different languages.
+The vocabulary currently consists of over 40,000 concepts with around 1 million terms translated into 42 different languages.
 An international team is in charge of editing.
-Together with Leibniz-Zentrum für Agrarlandschaftsforschung (ZALF), the KTBL publishes German translations.
+Together with Leibniz-Zentrum für Agrarlandschaftsforschung (ZALF), the KTBL publishes the German translations.

-If you need more information about the project or any of its deliverables, please contact Mr Daniel Martini.
+If you need more information about the project or any of its deliverables, please contact Mr Daniel Martini or Dr. Esther Mietzsch.

 LANDTECHNIK is a scientific Open Access journal that publishes studies and results from applied research in agricultural engineering.
 The journal is peer-reviewed and published in German and English.
 Topics range from the development of methods and the use of technology in crop production, animal husbandry, energy production to environmental engineering and information technology.